tlangan1/Event-Capturing-and-Bubbling/READMe.md

-# A simple example of event capturing and bubbling
+# A simple example of event propagation

+## The ability to stop propagation is also highlighted